lkopacz/a11y-with-lindsey/src/pages/negative-impact-inaccessible-forms/index.md

 ![Gif of woman who is covering her face in frustration](https://media.giphy.com/media/ql4LidslabKpi/giphy.gif)

 There is significant research that shows us that making things confusing for another user causes them to have a higher bounce rate.
-I am currently reading Donald Miller's book, Building a StoryBrand, and yesterday I was reading about how confusing users, creating noise and having an unclear message causes a user to go to a brand's competitors that are clear.
-Apparently, this is due to calorie burn.
+I am currently reading Donald Miller's book, [Building a StoryBrand](https://www.amazon.com/gp/product/0718033329/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0718033329&linkCode=as2&tag=a11ywithlinds-20&linkId=00e119a69d54ba4bd1cc3cd46c434146), and yesterday I was reading about how confusing users, creating noise and having an unclear message causes a user to go to a brand's competitors that have a more clear message.
+From what he describes, the amount of energy that it takes to navigate confusion causes calorie burn, and we do not want to waste precious calories.
+The way her describes it is about surviving and thriving, you should definitely pick up his book and read for yourself.

 While this is a book on marketing messaging and not accessibility, I couldn't help but relate that to this case study I did 2 years ago.
 How does inaccessibility of forms directly relate to "noise," which causes your visually impaired users to leave?
 This leads me to the business side of it all.